Using the PXF Java SDK

 The Greenplum Platform Extension Framework (PXF) SDK provides the Java classes and interfaces that you use to create connectors to new external data sources, data formats, and data access APIs from Greenplum Database.
 You can extend PXF functionality without changing Greenplum Database when you use the PXF Java SDK.

-PXF in Greenplum Database is based on PXF from the open source Apache HAWQ (incubating) project.
-You can contribute to PXF development via the Greenplum Database and the Apache HAWQ (incubating) open source
+PXF in Greenplum Database has its roots in the Apache HAWQ project.
+You can contribute to Greenplum PXF development via the open source github repositories for PXF Server Plugins and the Greenplum PXF Extension/Client.

 Topics in this guide include: